This post may contain affiliate links.

 In that case, here are some options for you:

-Order a custom mattress
+Where to order a custom RV mattress

-As soon as you enter your customizations, the tool will immediately tell you the cost–try it out here!
+As soon as you enter your customizations, the tool will immediately tell you the cost.
+Try it out here!

 Don’t forget to protect your new mattress!